 Real Estate Bidding Wars

-With a limited number of new homes being built and the cost of building a custom home much higher than usual, it is now common for homes to have lots of interested buyers, each one trying to outbid the other to get the home – even for sub-par properties.
+With a limited number of new homes being built and the cost of building a custom home much higher than usual, it is now common for homes to have lots of interested buyers.
+Each buyer tries to outbid the other to get the home – even for sub-par properties.

 In the process, buyers have to find ways to stand out from every other bidder and submit the best offer on the home.
-Many homes are selling for much more than they are listing and some are even going for more than the appraised value, paid in cash!
+Many homes are selling for much more than they are listing.
+Some are even going for more than the appraised value, paid in cash!

 It’s become very competitive.

 Because of the large number of bids on most properties for sale, it is now common for buyers to even forgo home inspections.
 This is to entice the seller to choose them.
 This is great for the seller because it means fewer issues to address prior to closing, but can be VERY dangerous for the buyer who could end up purchasing a home with significant issues that trigger years of repair and maintenance upkeep.
 A home inspection can be an incredible negotiation tactic.
 If you can’t make get a home inspection contingency in your Agreement of Sale, see if the seller will let you bring a home inspector through for informational purposes prior to settlement.
 Otherwise, schedule a home inspection for right after settlement.
 You will want to know about safety issues and any defects you might need to budget for right away!

 For the sellers who prefer to be thorough, investing in a real estate home inspection can highlight issues with the home.
 And currently, these issues can cost far more than usual to remedy.
 Why?
 A lot of it has to do with the building materials shortage.